CaraMcAvinchey/the-puzzle-exchange/README.md

 ### PROJECT GOAL
 * The project is aimed at providing a way for people who enjoy building puzzles as a hobby to connect with each other.
-* Inspired by the concept of a bookclub, members can join the exchange to borrow and swop their puzzles instead of purchasing new sets.
+* Inspired by the concept of a book club, members can join the exchange to borrow and swop their puzzles instead of purchasing new sets.

 ### USER STORIES
 1. As a first time visitor,